Portage Lakefront and Riverwalk

 Phone: (219) 762-1675

 One of the most popular beach areas along the entire national lakeshore, it provides easy access to the lakefront, multi-use trails, an accessible fishing pier and a restored 900-foot breakwater.

 A 3,500 square foot public pavilion includes restrooms, a seasonal snack bar and a glass walled classroom and meeting space.
-For the 2018 summer, Twisted Citrus is the food vendor and offers a varied and original menu Friday through Sunday from 11 am - 6 pm.

 This is a great place to watch migrating birds in the spring and summer as well as see the shelf ice that forms on the waters of Lake Michigan.

 While the beach is open, visitors should expect to find a much narrower sand beach than there was previously due to erosion, higher water levels in Lake Michigan, and a nearby harbor structure that impedes sand flow.
 Exposed rocks to the east of the beach are dangerous and should be avoided.

 This beach has no lifeguards so visitors must know when it’s not safe to go into the lake.
 Large waves are dangerous and can be accompanied by potentially deadly rip currents that can sweep even the strongest swimmer out into the lake.
 Even when the lake is calm, don’t let children or non-swimmers get into the water without close supervision by adults who are competent swimmers.
 There can be unexpected deep spots near sand bars and in other waters that may appear shallow.
 Understanding Lake Michigan will make your trip to the beach a safe one.

 This 57-acre site is jointly managed by the Indiana Dunes National Lakeshore and the City of Portage.
 For more information about Portage Lakefront and Riverwalk, call the national lakeshore’s information desk at 219-395-1882 or contact Portage Parks and Recreation at 219-762-1675.